 Virgil Turner, Director of Innovation and Citizen Engagement

-Virgil has been with the city for over 27 years and began as a police officer and public safety information system administrator.
+Virgil has been with the city since 1988 when he began working as a police officer and public safety information system administrator.
 In 1991, Virgil began working in the Information Services Department as a programmer/analyst and later served as the network manager and information technology manager.

 Virgil was named the administrative services director in 2005, with responsibilities over information technology, geographic information services, facilities and city clerk.

 Virgil is an alumnus of the National Renewable Energy Laboratory Energy Execs program as well as the Rocky Mountain Institute.
-Virgil has served on numerous community boards through his career, including president of the Montrose Area Telecommunication Group/Virtual Montrose, Western Colorado Council of the Boy Scout of America, FORE Alliance, All Points Transit, Time Bank of the Rockies and Montrose Makerspace.
+He has served on numerous community boards through his career, including president of the Montrose Area Telecommunication Group/Virtual Montrose, Western Colorado Council of the Boy Scouts of America, FORE Alliance, All Points Transit, Time Bank of the Rockies and NuVista Federal Credit Union.